carllerche/astaire-old/README.md

     end

+Astaire supports inline templates in the same style as Sinatra.
+For example:

+    class MyController < ActionController::Base

+      get "/hello" do
+        render :greetings
+      end

+    end

+    __END__

+    @@ greetings.html.erb
+    Greetings to you.

 ### TODO

 I guess, at this point I'm just putting what I have into the wild.
 Next steps will be determined by feedback that I get.
-One thing that I would like to add is Sinatra's inline template feature.